bem/bem-components/common.blocks/popup/popup.en.md

 ### Automatic closure  `autoclosable`

-With `autoclosable` modifier toggled block will automatically hide away on mouse click outside popup window (`visible` modifier will be removed).
+With `autoclosable` modifier set block will automatically hide away on mouse click outside popup (`visible` modifier will be removed).

 ```bemjson
 {